 What is laser hair removal?

-Laser hair removal is a treatment designed to retard the future growth of hair in treated areas.
+Laser hair removal is a treatment designed to stop the future growth of hair in treated areas.
 It can be used on several parts of the body, and both women and men regularly use this form of treatment.

 How does laser hair removal work?

 Laser hair removal is one of the most commonly done cosmetic procedures in the U.S. It beams highly concentrated light into hair follicles.
 Pigment in the follicles absorb the light, which destroys the hair.
 Lasers can selectively target dark, coarse hairs while leaving the surrounding skin undamaged.
 Each pulse of the laser takes a fraction of a second and can treat many hairs at the same time.
 The laser can treat an area approximately the size of a quarter every second.
 Small areas such as the upper lip can be treated in less than a minute, and large areas, such as the back or legs, may take up to an hour.
 The lasers used in our offices can safely and effectively treat all skin types.

 What areas can be treated?